The last month of the autumn,

 August through

-December, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme threat to health from unsafe exposure to UV radiation for ordinary individuals.
+December, with an average maximum UV index of 12, are months with the highest UV index in Manaus.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for the ordinary person.